 Cleaning the Cooking Grate

 Your cooking grate is porcelain coated, which is the best method for keeping food from sticking to the grate.
 There are a few ways to keep your cooking grate clean and looking like new.

-Use Primo's Grate Cleaning Bar to clean soft or hard food residue on the top, sides and bottom of the cooking grate rods.
-Another option if the food residue is soft and the grill is cold to warm is to run half of a lemon over the cooking grates, then wipe the grates with a paper towel.
+Use the Primo Grate Cleaning Bar to clean soft or hard food residue on the top, sides and bottom of the cooking grate rods.
+Another option if the food residue is soft and the grill is cold to warm is to run half a lemon over the cooking grates, then wipe the grates with a paper towel.
 Never use a standard wire grill brush as it can damage the porcelain coating.
 See the Primo Grate Cleaning Bar in Accessories